Bridge the Division Between HR and the Law

 When it comes to human resources (HR), it's often easy to overlook the field's intense emphasis on employment law, but understanding compliancy is absolutely paramount to an HR professional's ability to protect the organization from legal action.

-But, as a current student in Tulane University's dynamic Online Master of Jurisprudence in Labor and Employment Law (MJ-LEL) program, Crystal K. knew HR professionals today must be more proactive and less reactive—something more easily achieved by bridging the growing divide between HR and employment law.
+But, as a current student in Tulane University's dynamic online Master of Jurisprudence in Labor & Employment Law (MJ-LEL) program, Crystal Kelly knew HR professionals today must be more proactive and less reactive—something more easily achieved by bridging the growing divide between HR and employment law.

 "So, in the HR world, there's been this kind of division between the two.
 Here's HR, and here's your legal counsel.
 And the two can talk past one another.
 You speak legal, I speak HR," Crystal said.
 "This is literally somewhere right in between, so you can become a translator to speak both sides, and I really think that the program is going to be the next phase of human resources."